Continuing Education Activity

 Mechanism of Action

-In its role as a major intracellular cation, potassium acts to preserve acid-base balance and maintenance of isotonicity and electrodynamic cellular function.
-It activates many enzymatic reactions within our body and plays an essential role in the transmission of nerve impulses, contraction of cardiac muscles, skeletal and smooth muscles, tissue synthesis, gastric secretion, and renal function.
+As a major intracellular cation, potassium acts to preserve acid-base balance and maintain isotonicity and electrodynamic cellular function.
+It activates many enzymatic reactions within our body.
+It plays an essential role in the transmission of nerve impulses, contraction of cardiac muscles, skeletal and smooth muscles, tissue synthesis, gastric secretion, and renal function.
 Potassium reduces mean systolic and diastolic blood pressure.

 Oral potassium salts are usually administered in 1 to 4 doses daily.
 With a relatively high daily dosage (greater than 20 mEq), drug administration should be in divided doses.